 Learning to read is the most important predictor of academic success.
 Students who can read proficiently by the end of third grade are nearly four times more likely to graduate from high school.

 The San Francisco Education Fund’s Literacy Program helps provide the necessary support to ensure San Francisco public school students learn to read by third grade.
-We direct community resources to six of San Francisco’s highest-need elementary schools to help students reach this critical milestone.
+We direct community resources to five of San Francisco’s highest-need elementary schools to help students reach this critical milestone.
 Our Literacy Program sites are:

 - Bessie Carmichael (PreK-5 campus)

 The San Francisco Education Fund trains and supports community volunteers to help students in kindergarten through third grade increase their phonics skills, sight-word recognition, oral reading fluency and reading comprehension.
 Volunteers work with students who are performing one to three Fountas & Pinnell levels below grade-level, a critical point before they need the expertise of a trained literacy specialist.